SimonWang9610/api/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-This lib extends the official [http](https://pub.dev/packages/http) package, and minify core functions of [dio](https://pub.dev/packages/dio) package.
+This package extends the official [http](https://pub.dev/packages/http) package, and minify core functions of [dio](https://pub.dev/packages/dio) package.
 It is out of box package, so that you could create get/post/put/patch/delete/head requests and upload files easily and avoid importing redundant functions.

 ## Features

 1. Request retry.
    It allows you to retry a request by setting a `Duration`.
 If the previous request does not return an acceptable response during `Duration`, it would be aborted and start the next request.
 2. Request cancellation.
 Cancellation can work together with request retrying.
 3. File upload.
-Currently, it only support `onUploadProgress` callback during uploading
+Currently, it only support `onUploadProgress` callback during uploading. [example](#upload)
-4. Support piping the response data as stream
+4. Support piping the response data as stream. [example](#receive-request-data-as-stream)
 5. out of box, see examples

 ## Usage